rjoberon/dsat/_posts/2024-05-06-finding-somehing-unexpected.markdown

 ./src/mp.py -c vis_bytes -o un3_2.png un3_2.dat
 ```

-The results (now shown here) look good.
+The results (not shown here) look good.

-Now my assumption was that there is an index for the tiles which
+Now my assumption was that the index contains a record (with the
-contains a record (with the coordinates and possibly other
+coordinates and possibly other information) for each tile.
+I started
-information) for each tile.
-I started with the second part
+with the second part (`un3_2.dat`) since it showed quite some
-(`un3_2.dat`) since it showed quite some regularity and performed
+regularity and performed different analyses to test that
-different analyses to test that hypothesis.
+hypothesis.
 Among those were:

 1. Creating successive n-byte ints/floats and visualising their
    correlation using